Charice (album)

-Charice is the debut international studio album and third overall release by Filipino pop singer Jake Zyrus under his pre-transition name Charice.
+Charice is the debut international studio album and third overall release by Filipino pop singer Jake Zyrus, then known as Charice.
 It was released on May 7, 2010, under Reprise Records, making him the third Filipino singer to be signed on an international record label, the first being Lea Salonga (on Atlantic Records in 1993) and Regine Velasquez (on Mercury Records in 1994).
-It was released prior to Zyrus' gender transition thus the eponymous album is credited under his former name, Charice.

 It was launched on The Oprah Winfrey Show during the World's Most Talented Kids episode with Iyaz on the same day.
 The album, immediately upon release in the United States, debuted at number eight on the Billboard 200, making Zyrus the first Asian artist to reach the top 10 on the chart solo.

 The lead single, "Pyramid", featuring Iyaz, was released as the second and last single from the album on March 2, 2010.
 The single reached number 17 on the UK Singles Chart, making Zyrus the first Filipino singer to have a top 20 single in the UK.
 In Japan, the album was the 81st best selling album of 2010 according to Oricon, selling over 98,000 copies.